globalizejs/globalize/README.md

 ```

 Your compiled formatters and parsers allow you to skip a big part of the library
-and also allow you to skip loading CLDR data.
-Because, they have already been
+and also allow you to skip loading CLDR data, because they have already been
 created (see [Performance](#performance) above for more information).

 See our [Basic Globalize Compiler example](examples/basic-globalize-compiler/).